 The students will be familiarized with the equipment applications and protocols installed in enterprise Networks, with a focus on switched networks, IP Telephony requirements, and security.
 It also introduces advanced routing protocols such as Enhanced Interior Gateway Routing Protocol (EIGRP) and Open Shortest Path First (OSPF) Protocol.

-CIST 2441 - Cisco Networking for Home and Small

-Businesses Co-requisites: None
+Pre-requisites: All Required CIST 2441 - Cisco Networking for Home and Small Businesses Co-requisites: None